New Mutant Delta Plus Variant of Coronavirus Identified. All You Need To Know

 New Delhi: What is Delta Plus Variant?
 Should You be Worried?
 The Delta variant of SARS-CoV-2, which was identified as the reason behind breakthrough infections in the deadly second wave of coronavirus in India, has further mutated to form the ‘Delta plus’ or ‘AY.1’ variant.
-Also Read - Kids, Teenagers More Vulnerable to Delta Variant, Experts Suggest Vaccinating Them at the Earliest
+Also Read - Delta Plus Variant Cases Found in Bengaluru, Mysuru; Karnataka on Alert

+On Tuesday, the Union Health Ministry categorised the Delta Plus variant of the novel coronavirus, so far detected in three states in the country, as a ‘variant of concern’ and directed states to take up immediate containment measures in clusters where the variant has been detected.
+Also Read - Delta Variant 'Greatest Threat' to US' COVID-19 Efforts: Dr Fauci

+Union Health Secretary Rajesh Bhushan said the Delta Plus variant has been detected in 22 samples across six districts in the country.
+“In India, Delta Plus variant has been detected in 22 samples.
+Sixteen of them have found in Jalgaon and Ratnagiri districts in Maharashtra; the remaining have been detected in Kerala (Palakkad and Pathanamthitta) and Madhya Pradesh (Bhopal and Shivpuri)… But we don’t want this to assume significant proportions.”
+Also Read - Delta Plus Variant in Maharashtra, Kerala, Madhya Pradesh: Health Ministry Issues Advisory

 What is Delta Plus Variant?